Guidance on Ofsted registration and inspections

 When the registered person is a group of people, they share responsibility for the childcare provision.
 However, the group must appoint a ‘nominated person’ when they apply for registration, who must be a member of the organisation’s governing body, i.e. a trustee (committee member), partner, director or someone in a comparable position.
 This person represents the childcare provision as the main contact with Ofsted.

 What does an Ofsted inspection involve?

-Ofsted inspects childcare services every three years to see in practice what it is like for a child to attend the setting.
+Ofsted inspects childcare services at least every four years to see in practice what it is like for a child to attend the setting.
 Ofsted grades the service as either outstanding, good, requires improvement or inadequate.
 If you are a new setting or have re-registered with Ofsted because of a change of premises or status, your first inspection will take place within 30 months of registration.

 Ofsted normally phones settings around midday the day before an inspection, so that the inspector can see the setting as it really is, and to reduce the stress of anticipating an inspection.
 Childminders and group providers who do not operate regularly are usually contacted no more than five days before the inspection to check which days the setting is operating and whether children will be present.

 As a rough guide, inspections take around three hours for childminders, while for group provision, the inspector will normally be on site for at least six hours.
 The inspector will judge the setting based on its overall effectiveness; the effectiveness of leadership and management; the quality of teaching, learning and assessment; the children’s personal development, behaviour and welfare; and the outcomes for children.